ShirinMjr/u2_express_intro_and_middleware/README.md

   console.log(`App listening on port: ${PORT}`);
 });
 ```

-Now that we have access to this packages we can utilize it in our express app.

-Luckily Express makes it super easy for us to incorporate middleware.

 Express provides us with a `.use()` function that allows us to incorporate 3rd party packages.